astropy/photutils/benchmarks/README.md

 Benchmarks for the local WCS helper functions in `photutils.utils._wcs_helpers`:

-- the per-call cost of the scalar helpers (local Jacobian, pixel scale and North angle, mean-scale and SVD conversions) on astropy TAN, TAN-SIP, and gwcs transforms
+- the per-call cost of the scalar helpers (local Jacobian, mean-scale and SVD conversions) on astropy TAN, TAN-SIP, and gwcs transforms
 - the vectorized helpers versus the number of positions, with the speedup over a per-source loop of the scalar mean-scale helper
 - the aperture `to_pixel` and `to_sky` conversions that use the